Elegance Coral Care Guide

 Catalaphyllia jardinei requires some reasonable amount of light, to support photosynthesis, but it does not require strong light.
 LEDs, fluorescent or other reef-caliber lights will be sufficient.

 Elegance coral placement

-What is the best spot for Elegance coral placement in your tank?
+Where is the best placement in your tank for C. jardinei?

-Like most other LPS corals with large, fleshy polyps, Elegance corals tend to do best with just a moderate water flow.
+Like most other LPS corals with large, fleshy polyps, EC’s tend to do best with just a moderate water flow.
 Higher water flows will cause the tentacles to remain retracted and small or else may get damaged and ripped.

 It is not healthy for the Elegance coral to keep its tentacles retracted for long periods of time.
-An Elegance coral with retracted polyps is likely to starve.
+An individual specimen with retracted polyps is likely to starve.